zarpafantasma/corpus_rythmos/I- Scientific_Papers/008-en_US-Rhythmic_Biochemistry.md

 **1.1 Motivation: from shapes to rhythms**

-Enzymes accelerate reactions by orders of magnitude, yet purely geometric narratives—lock-and-key, induced fit—do not fully explain rate modulation across crowding, confinement, or long-range allostery.
+Enzymes accelerate reactions by orders of magnitude, yet purely geometric narratives, lock-and-key, induced fit, do not fully explain rate modulation across crowding, confinement, or long-range allostery.
 Modern measurements reveal structured fluctuations, long-lived vibrational modes, spin-selective currents in chiral matrices (CISS), and rate variability that narrows under specific driving conditions.
 These observations suggest that **structure orchestrates time**, not only barriers.

 The **Multiscale Temporal Relativity (RTM)** framework treats characteristic times $`T`$ as scaling with size $`L`$ via a power law $`{T \propto L}^{\alpha}`$, where the exponent $`\alpha`$is an **operational observable** tied to a system’s **universality class** (local vs. long-range transport, integer vs. fractal topology, quantum-confined regimes).
 RTM distinguishes **slope** (the exponent $`\alpha`$) from **intercept** (clock/redshift/gain), enabling comparisons across environments without conflating baseline shifts with dynamical mechanism.